FireFly: A High-Throughput Hardware Accelerator for Spiking Neural Networks with Efficient DSP and Memory Optimization: Introduction

 Another important aspect of the SNN accelerator design is the memory system.
-When scaling the parallelism, the memory bandwidth imbalance between the binary input-output spikes, the multi-bit synaptic weights, and the multi-bit membrane voltage becomes problematic.
+When scaling the parallelism, the memory bandwidth imbalance between the binary input-output spikes, the multi-bit synaptic weights and the multi-bit membrane voltage becomes problematic.
 While the computational complexity and the memory footprint of the binary spikes decrease, the memory access requirements of synaptic weights and membrane voltage do not.
 The off-chip memory access bandwidth needed by the weights and membrane voltage cannot fully support the increased parallelism brought by the hardware-friendly synaptic operations and storage-friendly binary spikes without further exploration of the reuse mechanism.
 Most hardware accelerators assume large on-chip memory, store all the synaptic weights, and accumulate membrane voltage on-chip to ease the harsh bandwidth requirement.
 This method is not scalable, especially when the model gets larger and targets edge FPGA devices.
 A scalable memory system for synaptic weights and membrane voltage balancing, as well as off-chip data access and on-chip data buffering, should be developed.

-At present, most existing neuromorphic hardware or accelerators focus on brain simulation tasks.
-While these hardware designs claim to support event-driven processing, they are inefficient in terms of resource utilization, computational density, and scalability.
+At present, most existing neuromorphic hardware or accelerators are inefficient in terms of resource utilization, computational density, and scalability.
 In real-world SNN applications, it is not feasible to use overly expensive and large FPGA devices.
 A lightweight and high-performance SNN accelerator targeting resource-constrained edge scenarios should be developed.

-Focusing on these aspects, we propose FireFly, a high throughput and reconfigurable FPGA accelerator that can achieve both arithmetic and memory efficiency.
+Focusing on these aspects, we propose FireFly, a high throughput and reconfigurable FPGA accelerator that can process spikes generated by the \underline{firing} neurons on-the-\underline{fly}, achieving both arithmetic and memory efficiency.
 Our contributions can be summarized as follows.

 \begin{enumerate} \item{ We generalize the SNN arithmetic operation to the multiplex-accumulate operation and propose a high-performance implementation of such an operation by utilizing the DSP48E2 hard block in Xilinx Ultrascale FPGAs. } \item{ We design a synaptic weight delivery hierarchy and a partial sum and membrane voltage (Psum-Vmem) unified buffer to balance the off-chip memory access bandwidth and on-chip RAM consumption. } \item{ We evaluate multiple deep SNN models on various datasets and achieve faster inference speed and higher classification accuracy than the existing research.
 We implement FireFly on several commercial off-the-shelf FPGA edge devices with limited resources, bringing hope for real-world SNN applications in edge scenarios. } \end{enumerate}